mattrayner/cordova-plugin-vuforia/README.md

 ##### `www/targets/`
 First, create a `targets/` folder inside `www/` and place your own `.xml` and `.dat` files inside.

-**Note:** Adding a `.pdf` file isn't required, but might be helpful for testing and development purposes.
+**NOTE:** Adding a `.pdf` file isn't required, but might be helpful for testing and development purposes.

 ##### JavaScript
 ###### `startVuforia(...)`